Harness the Innate Wisdom of Your Physiology

 Keara Mangham, Somatic Experiencing Practitioner

-“Noah is a highly skilled somatic experiencing practitioner.
+“Noah is a highly skilled practitioner.
 He cares deeply for the people he works with and is committed to the art of healing.”

 Steve Friedlander, MA, LMFT, CATC IV